suchen-sci/gfn/README.md

 [back to top](#gfn)

-### gfn.MinMaxFloat64
+### gfn.MinMaxFloat64 (Deprecated)
 ```go
 func MinMaxFloat64(array ...float64) (float64, float64)
 ```
-MinMaxFloat64 returns the minimum and maximum value in the array.
-NaN values are skipped.
+Deprecated: MinMaxFloat64 returns the minimum and maximum value in the array.
+Use MinMax instead.

 #### Example:
 ```go